mikeroze/piano_fundamentals/source/chapter1/ch1_topics/III.16.rst

 to be able to read (because the fingers can't play them anyway), although the initial slow reading speed can be awfully frustrating to both teacher and student.
-It is actually beneficial to allow the student to struggle through this slow reading stage. ``A major`` learning trick in piano pedagogy is to learn several skills simultaneously, especially because many of them take a long time to learn.
+It is actually beneficial to allow the student to struggle through this slow reading stage.
+A useful learning trick in piano pedagogy is to learn several skills simultaneously, especially because many of them take a long time to learn.
 Thus memorizing, reading, theory, etc., can all be learned simultaneously, saving you a lot of time in the long run.
 Trying to learn one